robj411/p2_drivers/README.md

 <p class="caption">

-Figure 3.11: The largest drop in mobility plotted against the stringency on that date.
+<span id="fig:mobilitydrop"></span>Figure 3.11: The largest drop in
+mobility plotted against the stringency on that date.

 </p>